 Knowing your credit score will help you estimate your personalised interest rate.
 It’s also another way to get clever with your finances.

 Checking your own credit report won’t hurt your scores.
-Some credit reporting agencies have a limit on the number of free credit checks you can make in a short period of time.
+Some credit reporting agencies have a limit on the number of free credit checks you can make within a certain period of time.
 Don’t forget to ask before you apply.

 Can I make additional repayments?

-Yes, you can make additional repayments on your loan without attracting a fee.
+Yes, you can make additional repayments on your loan without incurring a fee.

 Can I change my repayment frequency to weekly or fortnightly instead of monthly?